 A 23-day transpacific journey

 Our most wonderfully memorable cruise yet

 Steve and I enjoy longer cruises, and this one was our most extended sailing yet.
 We had very many firsts on this cruise.
-We crossed the international date line and the equator and finally made it to Hawaii and Fiji too!
+We crossed the international date line and the equator and finally reached Hawaii and Fiji, too!
 Please check back next week to read about our adventures on board.

+A 23-day transpacific journey